AI CODE REVIEW

 AI-first code editor built directly on the VS Code codebase, offering seamless migration of your existing settings, extensions, and keybindings.
 Known for "magic" tab completion and deep codebase understanding, Cursor can predict your next edit and comprehend entire projects for intelligent multi-file changes.

-It's positioned as a comprehensive AI pair programmer that can generate complete functions and project documentation from context.
+It's positioned as a comprehensive AI pair programmer that can generate complete functions and document them from context.

 Pros:

-Native AI integration provides more seamless experience than basic extensions
+Native AI integration provides a more seamless experience than basic extensions

-Exceptional multi-line tab completion with accurate developer intent prediction
+Exceptional multi-line code completion with accurate developer intent prediction

 Comprehensive codebase understanding for intelligent project-wide edits and Q&A